 Roasted seaweed snack is great to serve with rice

-Here’s a simple homemade seaweed snack recipe that’s perfect for beginners.
-You can make as much as you want and store the extras in the freezer.
+I’ve got a simple homemade seaweed snack recipe that’s perfect for beginners.
+Make as much as you like and store any extras in the freezer for later.

 Plain raw dried seaweed sheets for making seaweed snacks have very rough texture.

-Best Seaweed Choice for Roasting
+Choosing the Best Seaweed for Roasting

 Tips on picking good seaweeds